Skip to main content

 Configuring The SeaTunnel Engine Client

-All configurations of the SeaTunnel Engine client are in the hazelcast-client.yaml
+All configurations of the SeaTunnel Engine client are in the hazelcast-client.yaml.

 cluster-name

-as the SeaTunnel Engine.
+The client must have the same cluster-name as the SeaTunnel Engine.
 Otherwise, the SeaTunnel Engine will reject the client's request.

 network